 Kyah includes many themes from “Kyah’s Swirls” often used to self-soothe as a child, age 2+.
-This phenomenon can be seen influencing all of her current work as she plays with form, curvature, color, texture, and line as subject matter.
+This phenomenon can be seen influencing all of her current work as she plays with form, curvature, color, and line as subject matter.

 In 2018, she was named one of 15 Emerging Young Artists through VSA and The Kennedy Center in Washington D.C where her print “Child Rearing” went on a year-long, nationally touring exhibit.
 Additionally, Kyah’s artwork has been featured in the Department of Education (2016) for the “Yo Soy…Je suis…I am” international exhibit and the 2020 Synergy exhibit in Milwaukee.
 Pieces from Kyah’s most successful collection of artwork—the “Pareidolia Collection”—can be found HERE.